okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 ## Next steps

-You should now understand how to add an external Identity Provider and have successfully added and tested the authorization URL with the external Identity Provider.
+You should now understand how to add an external Identity Provider and have successfully added and tested the integration.

-To add another Identity Provider:

-* If you have already created an app at the Identity Provider, start by configuring the Identity Provider in Okta.
+To map Okta attributes to app attributes, use the [Profile Editor](https://help.okta.com/okta_help.htm?id=ext_app_map).

-* If you haven't already created an app at the Identity Provider, start by creating an app at the Identity Provider.
+To add another Identity Provider, start by choosing an [external Identity Provider](/docs/guides/identity-providers/).

-> **Note:** You don't need to register another app in Okta unless you want to use a different application with the new Identity Provider that you are creating.

 ## See also